Create a room in your garden with Feng Shui

 These are a few of the basics to get started on this journey of discovery of bringing nature more fully into our lives.
 Enjoy the benefits of your Feng Shui Garden room.

 If you need help creating a garden room now call Darielle (206) 282 4068 for your appointment.
-We can do Zoom, Skype, iPhone meetings, or Contact Darielle online.
+We can do Zoom, Skype, or iPhone meetings, or Contact Darielle online.